melborne/gh-diff/README.md

 up with Basic Authentication(username and password) or API token, setting them are preferable.

+## Thank you

+`Gh-Diff` is born through [jekyllrb-ja](https://github.com/jekyllrb-ja/jekyllrb-ja.github.io) project, whose aim is to provide a [Jekyll site](http://jekyllrb.com/) in Japanese.
+The basic idea of `Gh-Diff` is from `togglate task in Rakefile` of the project which is created by gosyujin(kk_Ataka).
+I want to thank him.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/gh-diff/fork )